acatone-git/HomePlus_Mod_Dev/README.md

 ## Automate Examples

-- Let's Go Button:
+- [Let's Go Button]
-- Launch App:
+- [Launch App]
-- Simulated Key Press:
+- [Simulated Key Press]
-- Simulated Key Press + Function:
+- [Simulated Key Press + Function]

+(Note: HomePlus Mod must be installed for these to work)

+## Useful Commands

+- "getevent -p" - Lists all available inputs
+- "getevent" - Live Input Capture
+- "dumpsys" - Shows which layout file (.kl) is being assigned to all the available inputs
+- "stat -c "%A %a %N" *" - Shows the file permissions assigned to each file in a folder
+- "chmod 664 FILE_NAME" - Gives "rw-rw-r--" permission to a file
+- "input text "YOUR_TEXT" - Sends texts from the PC to the device

 # Dev Notes